YohananTzeviyah/LibreMaple-Client/code-guidelines.md

 * A function should perform a single logical operation.
 Keep functions short and simple.
 * **Only** ever return a `T*` to indicate a position, unless you **really** know what you're doing, as explained above.
+If you want to return a view, use a reference (`&`) or special type like `std::string_view`, and if you want to transfer ownership, use `std::unique_ptr<T>`.
 * Use lambdas for complex initialization, especially of `const` variables (this is sometimes called an "IIFE", immediately invoked function expression, due to Javascript).
 This allows more liberal use of `const`, allows for shorter